A shared table: Refugee Week 2020

 The Refugee Council of Australia works tirelessly to support refugees and asylum seekers in Australia, campaigning for more humane refugee policies, and advocating on behalf of those they represent.
-But one week out of every year they some take time out for something a little more festive, holding Refugee Week – a week to celebrate all the people from refugee backgrounds who make Australia a more culturally rich place to live.
+But one week out of every year they some take time out for something a little more festive, holding Refugee Week – a week to celebrate people from refugee backgrounds who make Australia a more culturally rich nation.

 But when they started talking to people, they found that all of these favourite dishes had beautiful stories associated with them.
-It was soon clear that they had hit on something special, and so the council decided to create a book, Share a Meal, Share a Story – a collection of all these dishes and the stories behind them.
+It was soon clear that they had hit on something special, and so the council decided to create a book.
+Share a Meal, Share a Story is a collection of all these dishes and the stories behind them.

 “There was one woman, Deena, who told us her grandma would feed her pure cardamom pods from her pocket, and she would just eat them,” says Laura Stacey, Refugee Council Media and Campaigns Coordinator.
 “Her grandma also made her Mahalabia, which is a Middle Eastern panna cotta dish.
 You’re supposed to wait for it to set, but she just never would; she would always eat it runny.
 So in the book, the recipe says that you’re meant to let it set, but if you’re like Deena and you can’t wait, then just eat it runny!”

 Food is the international language that everyone can share, and we see this sharing of cultures in today’s Australian cuisine.
-Vietnamese food, Somali food, Ethiopian food, Afghan food are all commonplace now, but all have come to Australia from refugee communities.
+Vietnamese food, Somali food, Ethiopian food, Afghan food are all commonplace now.
+All have come to Australia from refugee communities.

-“Part of that is recreating this culture for their own communities, but part of it is about sharing their culture with their new home as well,” Stacey says.
+“Part of that is recreating this culture for their own communities,” Stacey says.
+“But part of it is about sharing their culture with their new home as well.”

 Stacey’s favourite story and recipe is of a Rohingya woman from Burma called Noor.

-Noor was 11 when her family resettled in Australia, and the first meal Noor’s mother cooked when they arrived was a Rohingyan beef curry.
+Noor was 11 when her family resettled in Australia.
+The first meal Noor’s mother cooked when they arrived was a Rohingyan beef curry.
 We’ve shared the recipe with you below.

 You can find Noor’s full story and recipe on the SBS Food website.
-To buy the Share a Meal, Share a Story cookbook, go to action.refugeecouncil.org.au.
+To buy the Share a Meal, Share a Story cookbook, click here.
 All funds raised go directly to the chefs and to support the advocacy of the Refugee Council of Australia.
-You can also choose your favourite recipes and cook them for a special Share a Meal, Share a Story fundraising dinner party or event, at which you can ask friends and family to donate to the Refugee Council, to help fund their work to create more humane refugee policies.
+You can also choose your favourite recipes and cook them for a Share a Meal, Share a Story fundraising dinner party or event, at which you can ask friends and family to donate to the Refugee Council.
+For more information about Refugee Week, head to the website.

 Noor’s Rohingyan beef curry